Scotts Bluff County to explore possibility of opening new juvenile detention center

 The request was presented by Chief Deputy Sheriff Troy Brown, who outlined how circumstances have changed since the closure of the previous facility in 2016 due to lack of juvenile population and need for more space to house incarcerated adults.

-“Initially when we closed, we contracted with Natrona County (the county seat is Casper, Wyoming,) because it was close,” explained Brown.
+“Initially when we closed, we contracted with Natrona County (the county seat is Casper, Wyoming,) because it was close,” Brown explained.
 “They have since changed their acceptance.
-They have to be charged with felonies now before they’ll accept them and that’s because they’re overcrowded.”
+They have to be charged with felonies now before they’ll accept them, and that’s because they’re overcrowded.”

 People are also reading…

-“It’s to the point now where we’re having to send kids to Woodury, Iowa, which is in the middle of South Sioux City.
-That’s the closest place that will take them,” said Brown.
+“It’s to the point now where we’re having to send kids to Woodbury in Iowa, which is in the middle of Sioux City.
+That’s the closest place that will take them,” Brown said.

 To ascertain the viability of opening a new juvenile detention center, Brown researched how many juveniles the county had been obliged to find housing for since the closure of the old facility.